AronF/nvim/README.md

 The configuration is currently only written for Windows users.
 There's still issues with native fzf on certain machines though.
 In general the installation is this:
 1. Navigate to ```C:\Users\<username>\AppData\Local```
-2. delete the directories nvim and nvim-data if they exist
+2. Delete the directories nvim and nvim-data if they exist
-3. run:
+3. Run:
 ```git clone https://github.com/AronF/nvim --depth 1```

 ## Packages